 Dr Dawn GoodwinSenior Lecturer in Social Sciences and Director of PBL

 My research interests have focused on cultures of health care work and issues of learning, knowledge and practice.
-These interests have manifested themselves in previous studies as a focus on decision making and accountability, patient safety and critical incident analysis, diagnostic work and embodied knowledge, collaborative work in critical care, and human-machine relations in medical work.
+These interests have manifested themselves in previous studies as a focus on decision making and accountability, patient safety and critical incident analysis, diagnostic work and embodied knowledge, collaborative work and human-machine relations in medical work.
 Theoretically, these interests are informed by science and technology studies, ethnomethodology, medical sociology and anthropology.
 Methodologically, I have used ethnography, interviews, focus groups and documentary analysis.

 NHS Inquiries and the problem of culture.
 Unfunded research.